SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Interactive Embedding and Decoding

 Finally, we can \textbf{reconstruct high-dimensional embeddings} for user-specified low-dimensional points in the visualization.
 To do this, all existing high-dimensional embeddings are kept fixed, and both an additional high-dimensional embedding $e_{n+1}$ as well as the low-dimensional user-selected point $y_{n+1}$ are added.
 Due to the differentiability of computing $A$ and $P$, the embedding $e_{n+1}$ can then be trained to minimize Equation \ref{eq:tsne_optim}, resulting in a high-dimensional embedding that would map to the user-specified point in the visualization.

-Once obtained, this reconstructed embedding can be passed through the decoding pipeline (Section \ref{sec:5}) to generate a natural language description, thereby revealing the semantic meaning associated with any location in the visualization.
+Once obtained, this reconstructed embedding can be passed through the decoding pipeline to generate a natural language description, thereby revealing the semantic meaning associated with any location in the visualization.
+For technical details and practical considerations regarding the optimization, see Appendix \ref{app:interactive_details}.